Mianwali Express

 Mianwali Express is a passenger train operated daily by Pakistan Railways between Lahore and Mari Indus.
-The trip takes approximately 9 hours to complete its journey traveling along a stretch of the Karachi–Peshawar Railway Line, Shahdara Bagh–Sangla Hill Branch Line, Sangla Hill–Kundian Branch Line, Kotri–Attock Railway Line and Daud Khel–Lakki Marwat Branch Line.
+The trip takes approximately 9 hours to complete its journey of 466 km traveling along a stretch of the Karachi–Peshawar Railway Line, Shahdara Bagh–Sangla Hill Branch Line, Khanewal–Wazirabad Branch Line, Chak Jhumra-Kundian Branch Line, Kotri–Attock Railway Line and Daud Khel–Lakki Marwat Branch Line.

 History

-Mianwali Express was inaugurated by the then Prime Minister of Pakistan Imran Khan on 19 July 2019 at Minawali Railway Station.
-On 25 November 2021, the train was outsourced to SSR Group.
+This train was suspended in 1990s, due to unknown reasons.
+Mianwali Express was inaugurated by the then Prime Minister of Pakistan Imran Khan on 19 July 2019 at Mianwali Railway Station.
+On 25 November 2021, the train was outsourced to SSR Group..
+Currently, the train is running under Pakistan Railways management.